Sameeer-Ahmad/Facebook-Clone/README.md

 # 2. Explore different sections such as the  feed,story, profile,Friends, Marketplace, watch and others available in the navigation menu.
 # 3. Create new posts by clicking on the appropriate button, interact with existing posts by liking or commenting on them, and manage your profile settings as needed.
 ```

-## Credentials
-Provide user credentials for authenticated pages

-- Email: test@example.com
-- Password: password123

-## APIs Used
-If your application relies on external APIs, document them and include any necessary links or references.

-## API Endpoints
-In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
-N/A

 ## Technology Stack
 - React-js